openssl/openssl/INSTALL.md

 Enables qlog output support for the QUIC protocol.
 This functionality is unstable and implements a draft version of the qlog specification.
-The qlog output from OpenSSL will change in incompatible ways in future, and is not subject to any format stability or compatibility guarantees at this time.
+The qlog output from OpenSSL will change in incompatible ways in the future and is not subject to any format stability or compatibility guarantees at this time.
 See the manpage openssl-qlog(7) for details.